shalanah/inapp-debugger/README.md

 - ✅ Test in-app downloads (on-the-fly and static assets)
 - ✅ Test in-app escape links (Android + iOS)

-### Mobile App Tests
+# Mobile App Tests

-Based on my own testing as off Feb 7, 2024.
+Based on testing as off Feb 7, 2024.

+## Android

+Android intent link is crucial for escape in-app browser especially since they don't allow direct downloads.
+The escape link is a way to open the link in the default browser.
+Intent escape link for Android: `"intent:https://example.com#Intent;end"`

-#### Android
+#### Table notes

-Intent Link Escape for Android: `"intent:https://example.com#Intent;end"`

-❌ Opens file in default browser - The issue with opening assets in default browser but not allowing direct download provides and unexpected behavior that a user doesn't know how to work around.
+- ❌ Opens file in default browser - The issue with opening assets in default browser but not allowing direct download provides and unexpected behavior that a user doesn't know how to work around.

-❓Unknown - Says running chrome - but the UI is pared down or altered from full Chrome browser
+- ❓Unknown - Says running chrome - but the UI is pared down or altered from full Chrome browser
+- Intent escape link for Android - `"intent:https://example.com#Intent;end"`

 | App               | Uses default browser | Detect In-app | On-the-fly download | Static asset download            | Intent link escape     |
 | ----------------- | -------------------- | ------------- | ------------------- | -------------------------------- | ---------------------- |